-The exterior lighting system for the natural gas power plant would be compliant with the requirements of the 2016 CPR (MCB Camp Pendleton 2016), would be downward facing exterior grade lights that would provide very minor illumination at night, and would include any lighting specifications that may come as a result of section 7 consultation.
+The exterior lighting system for the natural gas power plant would be compliant with the requirements of the 2016 CPR (MCB Camp Pendleton 2016), would be downward facing exterior grade lights that would provide very minor illumination at night, and would include lighting specifications described in the BO (Appendix C).
 In addition, lighting would be focused on the developed and disturbed areas of the site.
 Therefore, exterior lighting associated with the power plant would not adversely affect LBVI.

 Decommissioning activities would not impact LBVI habitat, as only previously disturbed/developed habitat would be impacted.
 However, the same temporary construction-related noise and lighting impacts could occur during decommissioning activities.
-Measures in Table 3-1 would require seasonal avoidance, biological monitoring, and/or buffering of decommissioning activities to avoid potential nests.
+Measures in the BO (Appendix C) would require seasonal avoidance, biological monitoring, and/or buffering of decommissioning activities to avoid potential nests.

 As discussed above, up to 0.06 acre (0.02 ha) of occupied LBVI habitat would be permanently impacted by Alternative 1.
-Permanent impacts to habitat would be mitigated for in a manner and at ratios consistent with the Riparian BO and as determined through section 7 consultation with the USFWS.
+Permanent impacts to habitat would be mitigated for in a manner and at ratios consistent with the Riparian BO and as mandated by the BO issued for the Proposed Action (Appendix C).
 All temporary impacts to LBVI habitat would be restored in-place.
-The minimal effects to LBVI as a result of construction-related noise and light could potentially be adverse.
-Historically, two pairs of LBVI have been documented in the vicinity of the natural gas power plant and could be exposed to elevated noise levels during operation, which is considered a Class II activity under the Riparian BO.
-Thus, the Proposed Action may affect, and is likely to adversely affect the LBVI.
-However, any incidental take of LBVI under Alternative 1 would not result in impacts at the population level.
+Historically, no pairs of LBVI have been documented within the 60 dBA noise contours of the natural gas power plant.
+Thus, Alternative 1 may affect but is not likely to adversely affect the LBVI.
 Therefore, no significant impacts would occur to LBVI under Alternative 1.